"I am not a career politician or an establishment Washington insider..."

 Our opposition will doubtlessly see my outsider status as a weakness.
 I believe that my distance from the establishment is one of my greatest strengths.

-My job as House member is among the most simple positions I have ever held; to share my ideals and policy stances with you and then to vote accordingly on your behalf.
+My bid for a job in the US House was among the most simple positions I have ever held; to share my ideals and policy stances with you and then to vote accordingly on your behalf.

 My youth means that I connect with and understand issues which I grew up alongside.
 While other politicians struggle to understand modern needs and concerns, I have been steeped in such topics.

 I first met the city of Pittsburgh in the early 2000's, when visiting and eventually attending Grove City College.